jbro/cardo/README.md

 # Cardo Keyboard

 This is a custom ergonomic wireless keyboard.
-The design language is based on the [Reviung41](https://github.com/gtips/reviung/tree/master) and the key layout is based on the [Atreus](https://atreus.technomancy.us/) keyboard.
+The design language is based on the [Reviung41](https://github.com/gtips/reviung/tree/master) and the key layout is based on the [Atreus](https://atreus.technomancy.us/) keyboard without thumb keys.

 ## Features